seed-rs/seed/README.md

 See more on our [about](https://seed-rs.org/guide/about) page.

 # Why Not Use Seed
-- Seed is under rapid development, so there may be breaking changes at times.
+- Seed is still under development, so there may be breaking changes at times.
 However, Seed is more than stable enough for personal projects, and production apps are in development.
-- Finding Rust/WASM/Seed help outside of [Discord](https://discord.gg/JHHcHp5) or [Discourse](https://seed.discourse.group) may be difficult, as tutorials and guides outside the official ones aren't yet prevalent.
+- Finding Rust/WASM/Seed help outside of [Discord](https://discord.gg/JHHcHp5) may be difficult, as tutorials and guides outside the official ones aren't yet prevalent.
 - Seed doesn't have as many existing reusable components that more mature frameworks have (date-pickers, etc.), so you may need to implement them yourself, or adapt them from existing solutions.

 # Documentation